riceissa/breathing/index.md

 # Clearing your nose

 In my view, nasal breathing is essential for overcoming shortness of breath.
 It's also the very first step.
-There's a lot of strategies here so I'll list a bunch along with what I think of them:
+There's a lot of strategies here so I'll list a bunch along with what I think of them.
+My guess is that different ones will work for different people, so you kind of want to try a bunch and see what works (most of these are quite cheap).

 - Saline spray: works less well than the saline wash, but it's a lot less unpleasant. it doesn't go "deep" enough, which is why it is both less painful and doesn't work as well. i went through about 1.5 bottles of the NeilMed one (lime green color bottle) before my nose improved enough that I didn't need to use it anymore.
 - Saline wash/netipot: tried this once. it works really well for clearing your nose, but it was also quite unpleasant. make sure to never use tap water for this.